Khmer dishes

 Cambodian food: 4 Khmer dishes you should try

-⏱️6 Mins Read
+⏱️7 Mins Read

 Cambodian cuisine, also known as Khmer cuisine, offers a variety of dishes that reflect the country’s history, geography, and cultural influences.
 Cambodian food is a delightful blend of fresh ingredients and bold flavors.
-Here, we explore four popular and beloved Khmer dishes in Cambodia that you should try when visiting this beautiful Southeast Asian country.

 Amok Trey, or Fish Amok, is Cambodia’s national dish and an essential experience for visitors.
 This traditional dish features fish simmered in a creamy coconut milk curry, enriched with lemongrass, kaffir lime leaves, turmeric, and aromatic herbs.
 The fish is often steamed in banana leaves, adding a subtle, earthy flavor.
 Served with rice or noodles, Fish Amok delivers a delightful blend of sweet, savory, and slightly tangy tastes that showcase the essence of Cambodian cuisine.

+Don’t be surprised!
 Particularly significant during the Water Festival, Bon Om Touk, Amok Trey celebrates the Mekong River’s role in providing fertile land and an abundant fish supply, as well as the Tonle Sap River’s unique flow reversal.

 2. Bai Sach Chrouk (Grilled Pork and Rice)

 Bai Sach Chrouk is a beloved breakfast dish in Cambodia but can be enjoyed any time of day.
 This simple yet flavorful meal features marinated and grilled pork slices placed over broken rice.
 The pork is typically marinated with garlic, soy sauce, and coconut milk, imparting a mildly sweet and savory flavor.
-Grilled over charcoal, the pork retains its natural sweetness and remains tender, unlike when cooked in an oven where it can become dry and tough.
-The slight char on the edges enhances the flavor, and the subtle aroma of charcoal adds an extra layer of authenticity to the meat.

 Source | Asianinspirations